traumverloren/camping-in-iceland/README.md

 In retrospect, I hesitated & didn't pack a couple items that I would NOT forget the next time.
 They were:

 - Headlamp (for trips to bathroom in the night!)
-- Nail glue (I have long beautiful natural nails, but the camping & hot bath soaks were brutal on my nails & I split a nail at end of the trip & paid heavily to find nail glue to repair it during the trip!)
+- Nail glue (I have long beautiful natural nails, and the camping & hot bath soaks were brutal on my nails & I split a nail at end of the trip & paid heavily to find nail glue in a pharmacy to repair it!)
 - Suncreen (for the sun in the northern part of the island!)